The Cairngorms Up-Close: Gallery

 Where and when encountered: Balliefurth Wood on 20 June 2022

-About: True bugs of this species can be found on foxgloves up and down the length of Great Britain.
+About: Plant bugs of this species can be found on foxgloves up and down the length of Great Britain.

-Date range for adult records: 11 April to 20 June
+Date range for live (non-diapausing) adult records: 11 April to 26 September (169 days)

 Dryophilocoris flavoquadrimaculatus